Ankylosing spondylitis / Bechterews (Icd-10: M45.0)

 - Night pain relieves when one gets up and moves

-However, only about 30% with such symptoms develop ankylosing spondylitis.
+However, only about 30% with such symptoms develop Ankylosing Spondylitis (high sensitivity, low specificity).

 After prolonged symptoms, most will experience more or less stiffness in the spine.
 Often, the natural curvature of the lower back is flattened and the vertebral column is curved into a bent position.
 Pain and joint inflammation (Arthritis) of the hips are also common.

-- About 25% get inflammation of the eyes in the form of uveitis / iridocyclitis
+- About 25% get eye infections in the form of uveitis / iridocyclitis

-- Chronic intestinal inflammation (Ulcerative colitis og Crohn's disease) occurs in about 5%
+- Chronic intestinal inflammation (Ulcerative colitis og Crohn's disease) occurs in approximately 5%

 In case of suspicion of ankylosing spondylitis, the mobility of the spine is examined.
 One measures the lumbar bending ability Schober's test and by looking at the side movement.
 Reduced movement rash is most often detected.
 The ability of the thorax to expand when a breathing can be measured by looking at changes in circumference at maximum exhalation and inhalation (thoracic excursion) Also the neck movement is considered.

 X-ray, CT or MRI examinations are required for the diagnosis.
 Typical signs of illness appear at the earliest on MRI examination sacroiliac joints (between spine and pelvis), but CT or X-ray changes are considered safer for final diagnosis.
-Radiological changes, especially MRI results, can be misinterpreted.
-After physical exercise, MRI results may resemble inflammatory changes in iliosacral joints.
-Among children, normal growth zones Junne will resemble inflammation, and at high age, natural fat deposits in the joints may also be misinterpreted as inflammation in MRI examinations.
+Radiological changes, especially MRI results can be misinterpreted.
+After physical exercise, MRI results may resemble inflammatory changes in the iliosacral joint.
+Among children, normal growth zones may resemble inflammation, and in old age, natural storage of fat in the joints can also be misinterpreted as inflammation by MRI examinations.
+After birth, the incidence of MRI changes in the iliosacral joint is high (33%), after 2 years from birth, the same is seen in 21%.
+Even in women who have never given birth, the incidence of MRI changes is 14% (reference: Hoballah A, 2020).
+One must therefore never base a diagnosis on MRI changes alone.

 Ankylosing spondylitis differs from the spinal cord disease DISH which do not attack the iliosacral joints, are not specifically associated with HLA-B27 (see below) and have a different course of disease.